redpenguinyt/gemini-py/README.md

 python3 -m pip install -U gemini-engine
 ```

-If you want to run the latest version of the code, you can install from git:
+If you want to run the latest version of the code, you can install from github:

 ```
-python3 -m pip install -U git+https://github.com/redpenguinyt/GeminiEngine.git
+python3 -m pip install -U git+https://github.com/redpenguinyt/GeminiEngine.git@latest
 ```

 Now that you have installed the library, instance a Scene and an Entity, then render the scene